 not some superior authoritarian directive or disciplinary power.

-### this argument of team use/centralized arrangements of inputs are similar to residual control theory
+### this argument of team use/centralized arrangements of inputs are somehow similar to residual control theory

 I. The Metering Problem